| ↑↑ Home | ↑ Net & Web |

 HTML document.

 By now you may be wondering what place a discussion of downloaders has in a text about web research.
-The reason is that before a document on the web can be investigated, it has to be downloaded.
+The reason is that before a document on the web can be investigated, it has to be retrieved.
 Automated downloaders are therefore a required component of robots written as shell scripts.
 Though robots can be written in other programming languages (and frequently are), shell scripts have the advantage of being a very high level language with correspondingly low development effort.
 They also allow you to make use of numerous standard UNIX tools designed to process plain text files where other languages may require you to duplicate their functionality.
 If you intend to perform multiple investigations on a limited number of web documents, it may make sense to separate the download and investigation steps altogether.
 You might first retrieve a set of web pages and then program one or several tools to run queries on them.
 This saves bandwidth compared to downloading them every time as would be done if the queries were performed by different spiders.

 Finally it should be mentioned that some sites block automated downloaders by various means, sometimes even unintentionally.
 If the site in question states (in its terms of service or on the pages concerned) that it bans robots, this should be respected.
 However, if you find no such statement after looking carefully, I regard it as legitimate to try to bypass such restrictions.
 In my experience blocking robots is most frequently done in two ways.
 Every browser and robot sends a so-called "user agent" string along with its HTTP request, which usually gives its name, version and operating system.
 Some servers refuse to service requests unless they originate from well-known browsers.
 This can be prevented by providing the user agent string of a browser using the options above.
 If your download task is simple enough, it may also be worth trying to use links, which has a graphical mode and therefore tends to be regarded as a "real" browser and tolerated.